-Death of Ottawa Teens Blamed on Counterfeit Percocet Laced with Fentanyl
+Death of Ottawa Teens Blamed on Counterfeit Percocet Made with Fentanyl

 Investigators confirm that pills found near Chloe Kotval’s body were fake Percocet containing a lethal dose of fentanyl.
 She is the youngest Canadian to be killed by fentanyl-laced fake medication, but hardly the first.